In the News

 Pay attention to which hospice group is soliciting your support.
 Some are not located in our area.

-Center for Hospice Care, headquartered in South Bend, serves eight area counties.
+Center for Hospice Care, headquartered in South Bend, serves nine area counties.
 Hospice Foundation is the supporting foundation for Hospice Care.
 It conducts two mail campaigns annually, soliciting financial contributions.
 No solicitations are done by phone.

 All money raised stays in that service area and is used for patient care.
 This business has an A+ rating with Better Business Bureau.